-The Bourbon Orange Brûlée Cocktail is a wonderful combination of bourbon, orange liqueur, and ginger syrup with a brûléed orange for garnish; a nice garnish but also a sweet treat to eat.
+The Bourbon Orange Brûlée Cocktail is a wonderful combination of bourbon, orange liqueur, and ginger syrup with a brûléed orange for garnish; it’s also a sweet treat to eat.

 Every once in awhile, I crave a more sophisticated cocktail; one similar to the classics and not quite as dressed up as some of the fun cocktails I’ve devised for this space.
 This Bourbon Orange Brûlée Cocktail is a great example of that.

 I was of the Shirley Temple set; the fruits in those cocktails were my favorites; without the bourbon.
 But I knew they were a sign of something special!

 This cocktail is a bit sweeter than either of those but make no mistake, it is absolutely bourbon forward, so make sure you use something you love.
 For the Bourbon Orange Brûlée Cocktail I used Maker’s Mark; it’s very much my house brand.

-I almost opened a bottle of Knob Creek but with four open bottles of bourbon already open in my bar, well, that can wait.
+I almost opened a bottle of Knob Creek but with four open bottles of bourbon already in my bar, well, that can wait.
 I need some drinkers over here…who’s coming to help?

-I made this same Bourbon Orange Brûlée Cocktail a couple of weeks ago using blood oranges and it was gorgeous too but for this post, I wanted to brûlée the orange slices, not just candy them and I doubted it would show on the dark red of a blood orange; but switch it up if you want; both are equally delicious.
+I made this same Bourbon Orange Brûlée Cocktail a couple of weeks ago using blood oranges and it was gorgeous too but for this post, I wanted to brûlée the orange slices, not just candy them and I doubted it would show on the dark red of a blood orange; but switch it up if you want; both are equally delicious… and you don’t need to worry about photographs

 I can’t deny one of the best parts?
 That orange slice is entirely edible.
 A candied orange slice that has been browned a bit with a torch and then allowed to rest in a bourbon and liqueur mixture.
 Oh my…I need to make more of those pups!